stevedonovan/gentle-intro/modules.md

 it's not a good idea to get carried away with this. `rustc` may not be confused, but _you_ may get confused later.

-The Rust solution is _modules_.

-A new keyword `mod` is used to define a module as a block where Rust types or functions can be written
+A new keyword `mod` is used to define a module as a block where Rust types or functions can be written:

 ```rust
 mod foo {